Marvin Lafontaine opened his email account. He had a new message, from an old friend:

 February 5, 1999

 Some friends from Kingston stayed at 36 Yogananda one weekend.
 They brought Nancy fresh gossip, and Adam and Ryan got to see some old faces.
-After the kids all went to bed, Nancy and her friends stayed up watching There’s Something About Mary, and giggled into the night.
+After the kids all went to bed, Nancy and her friends stayed up watching There’s Something About Mary, giggling into the night.

 When the guests woke the next morning and parted the blinds, they found that snow had fallen, blanketing the old colonial town in a layer of sparkling white.
 Nancy’s guests turned to her and gasped, “What is it about Connecticut… everything is just SO picture perfect!!”